lab-antwerp-1/pc-group-5/planning/development-strategy.md

 > "As a user I can read an introduction to this project"

-This is a personal website that contains information about a person and his or her works and projects.
+This is a personal website that contains information about a person.

 ### Interface: Introduction